oneapi-src/oneDAL/docs/source/dev_guide/algorithms/k_nearest_neighbors/k-nearest-neighbors-knn-classifier.rst

 Brute Force
 -----------

-The main idea of the Brute Force method is to calculate all of the distances from each query feature vector to each reference feature vector in the training data set and then select :math:`k` objects that are closest to the query point.
+Brute Force algorithm calculates the squared distances from each query feature vector to each reference feature vector in the training data set.
+Then, for each query feature vector it selects :math:`k` objects from the training set that are closest to that query feature vector.

 Training Stage
 --------------